Redecorating/Redecorating/README.md

 - 💬 Ask me about Linux, I need someone to talk to...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: 我学习中文
-- 💻 My Computer: A 2019 16" Macbook Pro running NixOS, with Gnome and Flatpak
+- 💻 My Computer: A 2019 16" Macbook Pro running NixOS, with Niri and Flatpak
 ##### I'm working on
 - A Robot!
 - Linux drivers for T2 Macs